1966, Buffalo Springfield made their live debut when they opened for The Byrds at a concert in San Bernardino, California.

 1967, Jimi Hendrix, The Walker Brothers, Cat Stevens and Engelbert Humperdink all appeared at the The Odeon, Blackpool, England.

-1967, Nancy Sinatra and Frank Sinatra started a four week run at No.1 on the singles chart with ‘Somethin’ Stupid’.
-They became the only father and daughter act ever to score a No.1 single.
+1967, Nancy Sinatra and Frank Sinatra started a four week run at number one on the singles chart with “Somethin’ Stupid”.
+They became the only father and daughter act ever to score a top single.
 UB40 singer Ali Cambell covered the song in 1995 with his daughter Kibbi.
-Robbie Williams had a 2001 UK No.1 with his version of the song featuring Nicole Kidman.
+Robbie Williams had a 2001 UK chart topper with his version of the song featuring Nicole Kidman.

 1969, Pink Floyd appeared at the Royal Festival Hall, London, England.